Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Add formatting and length instructions

-Every piece of content requires its own formatting and word count.
+Every piece of content requires instructions.

-Do you prefer short, snappy paragraphs or longer, in-depth sections?
-Clearly communicate your formatting preferences and specify the ideal word count for the content.
+Communicate your formatting preferences and specify the ideal word count for the content.
 This helps writers structure pieces and provide enough depth while keeping the content engaging and concise.

 Include visual content